 African-American

-She studied English Literature at Fordham University in the Bronx and did her Master's in Journalism from NYU.
+She pursued English Literature at Fordham University in the Bronx, later earning a Master’s degree in Journalism from New York University.

 NaturalisticTheatrical